-CSCC Driving and Overtaking Standards
+CSCC Overtaking and Driving Standards

-- Please Read and understand these regulations, as they represent a significant change from previous recommendations. - These guidelines highlight the recommendations for both overtaking cars and cars being overtaken.
+Please read and understand these regulations, by becoming a member you agree to be bound by them.
+These guidelines highlight the recommendations for both overtaking cars and cars being overtaken.
 They are a minimum expectation of the CSCC's driving standards, but must be read and understood with the relevant current MSUK Yearbook rules.

 The Classic Sports Car Club prides itself on high driving standards.
-This is a non-contact sport, but if the worst should happen the Club often looks post-meeting at what happened, how to reduce the chances of it happening again and where necessary taking disciplinary action.
+This is a non-contact sport, but if the worst should happen the Club often looks at what happened post-meeting, how to reduce the chances of it happening again and where necessary taking disciplinary action.

 The CSCC has some of the largest grids in club motorsport, we love that so many of you want to be part of the action.
-We do not offer one-make series, the grids are made of a brilliant variety of cars and drivers, with varied lap times as a result.
+Each grid is made of a brilliant variety of cars and drivers, with varied lap times as a result.
 As such the club has now released this document, to protect and respect the rights of all drivers.
 This is racing, not a trackday, overtaking (without damage) is a key part of the sport, but requires both cars to 'co-operate' for this to happen.

-The Motorsport UK 2021 yearbook rule states -
+The Motorsport UK 2024 yearbook rule states -